tommaay/stakefish-assignment/README.md

    > npm test

-4. To open Cypress UI and run E2E tests:
+4. To open Cypress UI and run E2E tests (The local server must be running):

    > npx cypress open